medibloc/panacea-js-old/docs/medjs-cryptography.rst

 .. code-block:: javascript

-  var encryptUtil = Cryptography.encrypt;
-  encryptUtil.encryptData('this is access key !', 'hello medibloc!');
+  Cryptography.encryptData('this is access key !', 'hello medibloc!');
   > 'fe062e8327e88a06b5d3eb98ea12b4'

 ---------------------------------------------------------------------------

-encrypt.decryptData
+decryptData
 ===================

 .. code-block:: javascript

-  var encryptUtil = Cryptography.encrypt;
-  encryptUtil.decryptData(accessKey, encryptedMsg);
+  Cryptography.decryptData(accessKey, encryptedMsg);

-To decrypt data you can use ``Cryptography.encrypt.decryptData(accessKey, encryptedMsg)``.
+To decrypt data you can use ``Cryptography.decryptData(accessKey, encryptedMsg)``.
 This function decrypts the encrypted message using AES-256-CTR algorithm.
 Initialization vector(IV) is generated from the access key.

 .. note:: Decrypt algorithm can be changed.